mikewhiteman/SlackPirate/README.md

 # Fork Changes
 This is a small fork of emtunc's SlackPirate.
-The credential scan output has been tweaked to be more useful for blue team recovery efforts.
+The credential scan output has been (hastily) tweaked to be more useful for blue team recovery efforts.

 The following changes were made to the `find_credentials` scan function:
 * Output to CSV rather than text file